Nikki Cousins – Director and Occupational Therapist

 Emily grew up in the Maitland area, and is now raising her own 3 young boys (and husband) here too.
 In her spare time she enjoys tap and jazz dancing, puzzles, and reading a good book.

-Casey Brown – Allied Health Assistant
+Casey Brown – Occupational Therapist

 Darcie Schumacher – Allied Health Assistant

-Darcie is a second-year student studying a Bachelor of Occupational Therapy at the University of Newcastle.
+Darcie is a third-year student studying a Bachelor of Occupational Therapy at the University of Newcastle.
 Darcie is keen to develop her knowledge and continue learning in a hands-on environment.
 She enjoys swimming, cycling and spending her free time outdoors being active.

 “I’m very excited to have been offered an Allied Health Assistant position, and look forward to the opportunities I will have while working alongside such a great team”.